janus-idp/backstage-plugins/plugins/topology/README.md

   ```

-- The following code must be added in`customResources` component in the [`app-config.yaml`](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file to view the Tekton PipelineRuns list in side panel:
+- The following code must be added in`customResources` component in the [`app-config.yaml`](https://backstage.io/docs/features/kubernetes/configuration#configuring-kubernetes-clusters) file to view the Tekton PipelineRuns list in the side panel and to view the latest PipelineRun status in the Topology node decorator:

   ```yaml
    kubernetes: